-Following the top trends is fun, but it can be even more fun to get creative.
-Find out what makes a victorian bathroom what it is with these tips.
+Following the top trends is fun, but it can be more fun if you’re creative.
+Find out what makes a Victorian bathroom with these tips:

 What Is Victorian Design Style?

-While the Victorian era was full of controversy, the design style dominant in wealthy homes is still dominant today.
-The design style features ornate designs, cluttered shelves, and a romantic overtone.
+While the Victorian Era was full of controversy, the design style in wealthy homes exists today.
+The style features ornate designs, cluttered shelves, and a romantic overtone.

 Brass/Gold Is Your Metal

-Silvers, chromes, and pewters were not prominent in the victorian era.
-Metals in the bathroom were usually gold or brass.
-Warmer tones were popular in bathrooms, though pipes were usually made of cast iron.
+Silvers, chromes, and pewters were not prominent in the Victorian Era.
+Metals in the bathroom were gold or brass.
+Warmer tones were popular in bathrooms, though pipes were made of cast iron.

-If copper attracts you it is acceptable as it has the same warm tones that brass and gold do.
-During this time, shiny metals of any kind were considered extravagant and only seen in wealthy family homes.
+If copper attracts you, it’s acceptable as it has the same warm tones that brass and gold do.
+During this time, shiny metals were found in wealthy family homes.

 Find Something Antique

-The best way to make your bathroom feel like a victorian bathroom is to find something that is genuinely from that era.
-You have room to fudge the year a bit and find something from early or later than the victorian age.
-It’s the aesthetic that matters.
+The best way to make your bathroom feel like a Victorian bathroom is to find something that is from that era.
+You have room to fudge the year a bit and find something from early or later than the Victorian Age.

 Since it isn’t ideal to get appliances or something once functional, try finding something like a vanity.
-Vanities were quite popular in the victorian age and add a lot of character to a bathroom.
+Vanities were popular in the Victorian Age and add character to a bathroom.
 They work well for en suite bathrooms too.

 Victorian Bathroom Floor